What’s driving sunscreen’s big boom - KESQ

 Research supports this.
 In a study published in 2021, scientists found that more children in middle and high school were wearing sunscreen, a trend researchers partially attributed to social media.

 Supergoop — a sunscreen brand known for products like Unseen Sunscreen and Glowscreen — also attributed the rise in daily SPF use to both the increased education around its benefits and the innovative SPF products that now exist.
-But representatives noted that the brand aims to make their sun protection products fun to use, in a move that feels distinct from sunscreens of the past.
+But Britany LeBlanc, chief marketing officer at Supergoop, noted that the brand aims to make their sun protection products fun to use, in a move that feels distinct from sunscreens of the past.

 Supergoop has made their name off wearable sunscreens suitable for the every day, but they’re not the only ones.
 Australian brand Ultra Violette has become a global phenomenon thanks to its dedication to creating so-called “skinscreen” (“skincare-style sunscreens that aren’t a chore to wear,” according to beauty business website Beauty Independent) not to mention pitch-perfect irreverent online tutorials such as “How to wear SPF over (and under) make-up without hating life.”